 - A pre-bid conference is held (when necessary)

-- Vendors'/Contractors' submittals are due at the Purchasing Office in accordance with the bid documents
+- Bid submittals are due through the Procurement Portal in accordance with the bid documents

-- Bids are publicly opened and read by the Purchasing staff
+- Bids are publicly opened and read by the Procurement staff

-- The Purchasing Manager, in conjunction with the user department, recommends award of the chosen submittal to the City Council for their approval
+- Award of the selected submittal is recommended to the City Council for their approval

-- Finally, a Notice to Proceed (NTP) is issued to the vendor/contractor to begin the work
+- Notice to Proceed (NTP) and purchase order is issued to the vendor/contractor to begin the work

 Do's and Don'ts for Doing Business with the City of Palm Coast